Songonge/SQL-Projects/Spotify_Streams.md

 ORDER BY interruption_count DESC
 ;
 ```
-In this query, we returned the artists with the total of interruption greater than 10.
+In this query, we returned the artists with a total interruption greater than 10.
 The results are the following:
 * Les Misérables - International Cast: Number of interruptions: 15
 * El Bebeto: Number of interruptions: 13
 * Deorro: Number of interruptions: 13